Warrior War of Words

 I care more about CLARITY than SPEED!!
 If you cannot understand your opponent due to speed, let them know during CX, because there is no reason that should stop you from doing your best.
 Spreading is a pet peeve of mine.
 If I cannot understand you due to speed, I will let you know as well.

 I do not like calling for cards.
+If you call for cards, it should be a piece that should be something that is a statistic or imperials and the like, not semantics.
 If I do, its either because of a dispute between two teams about what the document says.
 The important part is how you use the card and how well you know it.
 The point of using evidence to support your argument.

 If you make arguments that are racist, sexist, homophobic, or in any way meant to put another group of people down, I will be giving you the lowest speaks and reporting you to your coach and the tournament director.